Gluten-Free Vanilla Cupcakes

 • 4 cups confectioners’ sugar

-• 3 tablespoons milk, dairy-free use unsweetened almond milk, cashew or coconut milk
+• 3 tbsp milk, dairy-free use unsweetened almond milk, cashew or coconut milk

 Instructions